marekborowiec/teaching/python-project.md

         ... do something
     line_counter += 1
 ```
-The above loop will skip the first line when processing with 'do something' because at its first iteration the counter is set to `1` and the `if` statement returns `False`.
+The above loop will skip the first line when processing with `... do something` because at its first iteration the counter is set to `1` and the `if` statement returns `False`.
 At the end of the first line the loop will add `1` to `line_counter` and thus every following line will be processed.

-The `.split()` method called with no arguments (i.e `string.split()`) splits by one or more empty characters.
+2 ) The `.split()` method called with no arguments (i.e `string.split()`) splits by one or more empty characters.
 This is what you will want.

-String slicing is what you can use to split the sequences into chunks corresponding to each gene.
+3) String slicing is what you can use to split the sequences into chunks corresponding to each gene.
 Remember about indexing when slicing: first inclusive but last exclusive.
 Also remember thar 'Python counts from zero'.
 Example slice for LWR: `[451:918]`.

-Dictionaries are a good structure for storing { 'taxon' : 'sequence' } data.
+4) Dictionaries are a good structure for storing { 'taxon' : 'sequence' } data.